 If you have a parent with Turcot syndrome, you’ll likely have screenings to check for the condition.
 Your healthcare provider may recommend:

 Turcot syndrome treatment varies based on symptoms.
-You may need colon polyp removal.
+You may need to have your polyps removed (polypectomy.)
 Your healthcare provider may also recommend surgeries to prevent polyps from forming again.
 You may have:

 Brain or spinal cord tumor treatment may also vary.
 Healthcare providers generally try to remove the tumor.
 During treatment, they attempt to minimize damage to surrounding healthy tissue.
 You may have: